csc-training/summerschool/openmp/docs/06-mpi-threads.md

 # MPI thread support levels

 - Modern MPI libraries support all threading levels
-    - OpenMPI: Build time configuration, check with<br>
-      `ompi_info | grep 'Thread support'`
-    - MPICH: Set `MPICH_MAX_THREAD_SAFETY` environment variable to `single`, `funneled`, `serialized`, or `multiple` to select the threading level
-    - Intel MPI: When compiling with `-qopenmp` a thread safe version of the MPI library is automatically used
+  - LUMI and Mahti support all threading levels
 - Note that using `MPI_THREAD_MULTIPLE` requires the MPI library to internally lock some data structures to avoid race conditions
   - May result in additional overhead in MPI calls

 # Checking the thread support level in the program